No products in the cart.

 Your results may come slowly at first — almost painstakingly so.
 Try to be as patient as you can with yourself.
 After all, you’re rewiring your brain.
 It’s a complex process that involves time and hard work.

-Trust the process and know that although results aren’t showing immediately, your brain is hard at work trying to make something happen.
+Trust the hand paralysis treatment process and know that although results aren’t showing immediately, your brain is hard at work trying to make something happen.

 Signs of Recovery from Hand Paralysis

 Every recovery is different, so everyone will see results at different speeds.
-Margaret’s husband was able to see twitches after just a few weeks of this hand paralysis treatment.
+Margaret’s husband was able to see twitches after just a few weeks of this combined sensory exercise.

-While twitches are small movements, they are a big deal for someone recovering from hand paralysis – especially after his therapist said it was impossible.
-This proves that, even when the prognosis is grim, there is always hope for recovery.
+While twitches are small movements, they are a big deal for someone recovering from hand paralysis.
+Even when the prognosis is grim, there is always hope for recovery.

 Discover Award-Winning Neurorehab Tools